Chinese Company, LEDUS, have created a new LED which incorporates a battery.

-There are three switches on the side of the bulb; one to use the Magic Bulb as a regular lightbulb, one to recharge the bulb in standby mode (where no light is emitted and the bulb just charges) and one for the bulb to continue to provide light even if not connected to a power source.
+There are three switches on the side of the light bulb; one to use the Magic Bulb as a regular light bulb, one to recharge the light bulb in standby mode (where no light is emitted and the light bulb just charges) and one for the light bulb to continue to provide light even if not connected to a power source.

-This bulb could be the start of something new battery-powered bulbs would make LEDs even more energy efficient if the runtime was increased.
-In the future they could be less reliant on a mains power supply and could run from their own battery half the time.
+This light bulb could be the start of something new battery-powered light bulbs would make LED light bulbs even more energy-efficient if the runtime was increased.
+In the future, they could be less reliant on a mains power supply and could run from their own battery half the time.

 Images belong to LEDUS